tk-1118/stk-kilocode/apps/kilocode-docs/docs/features/custom-modes.md

 # Custom Modes

-Kilo Code allows you to create **custom modes** to tailor Kilo's behavior to specific tasks or workflows.
+HN Code allows you to create **custom modes** to tailor Kilo's behavior to specific tasks or workflows.
 Custom modes can be either **global** (available across all projects) or **project-specific** (defined within a single project).

 ## Sticky Models for Efficient Workflow

 Each mode—including custom ones—features **Sticky Models**.
-This means Kilo Code automatically remembers and selects the last model you used with a particular mode.
+This means HN Code automatically remembers and selects the last model you used with a particular mode.
 This lets you assign different preferred models to different tasks without constant reconfiguration, as Kilo switches between models when you change modes.

 ## Why Use Custom Modes?